ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 Two views on Practical Reasons:

-**Objectivists about reasons**
+Objectivists about reasons
-: There are some facts such that these facts are reasons for our desires or aims; These partucluar facts are called "object-giving reasons"
+: There are some facts such that these facts are reasons for our desires or aims; These partucluar facts are called "*object-given reasons*"

-**Subjectivists about reasons**
+Subjectivists about reasons
 : Reasons are all provided by facts taking the following form: Doing x would fulfill our present desires or aims (or the desires or aims we would now have if we had carefully considered all the relevlant facts)

 (P. 59: the Telic Desire Theory: We have most reason to do whatever would best fulﬁl or achieve our *present* telic desires or aims.)